biography

 later years

 McKay's career hit the skids by 1950, when she slid back into uncredited roles.
 Her last credited film role is the low-budget crime drama Roaring City (1951; with Hugh Beaumont).
 After a few roles in early television series, McKay called a halt to her acting career.
 In the early 1950s, McKay formed a construction company with her brother, building homes in southern California.
 With a failed marriage behind her, in 1962 McKay met famed composer Hoagy Carmichael, becoming his constant companion.
 They eventually married in May 1977, with the union lasting until Carmichael's death in December 1981.
-Sadly, Wanda McKay passed away on April 11, 1996, at the age of 80.
-She was survived by a son.wanda mckay dvds available from amazon.com
+Sadly, Wanda McKay passed away on April 11, 1996 at age 80.
+She was survived by a son from her brief first marriage.

 filmography